-No Experimenting with Listings
+Don’t Experiment with Listings

 - Systems: Regularly comparing your master data feed with the category listings report should help satisfy any price discrepancies, as long as your master data feed contains your desired product list prices.

-Full Responsibility for Listings Data
+Take Full Responsibility for Your Amazon Listings Data

 You are responsible for your listings, whether you submitted the data for those listings or not.
 Create a process where you spot-check your active listings regularly.
 And delete all inactive offers if you don’t have any inventory and don’t plan to sell it again.
 Stay on top of the rules for the products you sell.
-If you sell in high-risk categories, stay doubly on top of your listings.
+And if you sell in high-risk categories, stay doubly on top of your listings.

-- Systems: once a month, delete inactive offers that you plan never to sell again
+- Systems: Once a month, delete inactive offers that you plan never to sell again

-- Systems: every 2-3 months, conduct risk management on your catalog – is there anything you need to remove from your catalog, based on customer feedback that you’ve received?
+- Systems: Every 2-3 months, conduct risk management on your catalog – is there anything you need to remove from your catalog, based on customer feedback that you’ve received?
 If there is a repeating problem with a specific item, it’s time to evaluate if you can get the item fixed, sourced from somewhere else, or if it’s time to get rid of this item

-Simple Naming Convention
+Use a Simple Naming Convention